Treatment

 An interbody fusion is a type of spinal fusion that involves removing the intervertebral disk from the disk space.

 When the disk space has been cleared out, your surgeon will implant a metal, plastic, or bone spacer between the two adjoining vertebrae.
-This spacer, or "cage," usually contains bone graft material.
-This promotes bone healing and facilitates the fusion.
+This spacer, also known as a cage:

-After the cage is placed in the disk space, your surgeon may add stability to your spine by using metal screws and rods to hold the cage in place.
+After the cage is placed in the disk space, the surgeon may add stability to your spine by using metal screws, plates, and rods to hold the cage in place.

 An interbody fusion can be performed using a variety of different approaches.
 Two common types are posterior lumbar interbody fusion and transforaminal lumbar interbody fusion.